Chapter 37

 Let us notice the following verses,

-16-17 … In other words, Jesus had asked His listeners the following questions: "What will it take to get you to respond to My message, that is repent and change your ways?
-What will it take to get you to come to God and follow His ways?"
+16-17 … In other words, Jesus had asked His listeners the following question: "What will it take to get you to respond to My message?”

 18 … John the Baptist came neither eating or drinking and preached to you and … nothing!
-In fact, some of the people thought that instead of being a messenger sent by God, John the Baptist was demon possessed.
+In fact, some of the people thought that instead of being a messenger sent by God they thought John the Baptist was demon possessed.

-19 … The Son of Man, that is Jesus, came eating and drinking and preached to you and … nothing!
-In this case, instead of recognizing that Jesus was and is the only begotten Son of God, some of the people thought He was a glutton and a drunkard.
+19 … The Son of Man (Jesus) came eating and drinking and preached to you and … nothing!
+Instead of recognizing Jesus was and is the only begotten Son of God, some of the people thought He was a glutton and a drunkard.

-In other words, Jesus was in effect telling them that everything they heard and saw from Him and John the Baptist fell upon blind eyes and deaf ears, that is they were dead to the message of God.
+Jesus told them that what they heard and saw from Him and John the Baptist was foretold by the prophets (Isaiah 40:3 and Deuteronomy 18:18).
+But it fell upon blind eyes and deaf ears.

-Before we answer these questions too quickly let us first prayerfully read and silently reflect upon the following exhortation from,
+What about us?
+Have we responded to Jesus’ message of repentance?
+Before we answer this question too quickly, let us first prayerfully read and silently reflect upon the following exhortation from,

 James 1:22-25